encode/django-rest-framework/docs/topics/rest-framework-2-announcement.md

 With REST framework 2, the browsable API gets a snazzy new bootstrap-based theme that looks great and is even nicer to work with.

-There are also some functionality improvments - actions such as as `POST` and `DELETE` will only display if the user has the appropriate permissions.
+There are also some functionality improvements - actions such as as `POST` and `DELETE` will only display if the user has the appropriate permissions.

 ![Browsable API][image]